 And on top of the green list and the FCDO list of destinations that it deems safe to travel to, the destination has to be willing to let you in.
-Some countries, like Australia, don’t remain an option at all, as it’s still closed to tourism.
-On the other hand, some countries will let U.K. arrivals in but will also require you to quarantine.
+Some countries, such as Australia, aren’t an option at all, as it’s still closed to tourism.
+On the other hand, some countries will welcome U.K. arrivals but will also require you to quarantine.

 Antigua and Barbuda

 All arriving passengers in Antigua and Barbuda must have proof of a negative COVID-19 PCR test using a nasopharyngeal or oropharyngeal swab taken by a medical professional within seven days of their flight.
 Home tests are not permitted.
 Children younger than 12 are exempt from the testing requirement.
 There is also a required health declaration form for travellers to submit.